Matthew Whitaker

 — WBGO

-Matthew's musical journey began at age 3 with a keyboard gift from his grandfather.
-He's now an artist, captivating audiences globally and appearing on notable T.V. shows like Showtime at the Apollo, the Today Show, Ellen, and a feature on 60 Minutes.
+Matthew's musical journey began at age three with a keyboard gift from his grandfather.
+He's now an artist, captivating audiences globally and having appeared on notable T.V. shows like Showtime at the Apollo, the Today Show, Ellen, and a feature on 60 Minutes.

 Click on image to view larger or download